Mausoleum (film): Cast

+Production

+Filming

+Principal photography of Mausoleum began in February 1981 in Los Angeles.
+The Promenade Mall in Woodland Hills is featured in the film.
+According to Michael Franzese, Mausoleum was produced and partially financed by himself and an associate of his in the Cosa Nostra mafia, and began his association with the movie business.

 Release

+Box office

-The film was given a limited release theatrically in the United States by Motion Picture Marketing (MPM) on April 29, 1983.
-It was subsequently released on VHS by Embassy Home Entertainment.
-It was later passed in the United Kingdom by the British Board of Film Classification (BBFC) for video release in March 1998.
+The film was given a limited theatrical release in the United States by Motion Picture Marketing (MPM).
+It first opened in Birmingham AL and Nashville on February 18, 1983.
+It opened in Los Angeles on April 29, 1983, where it grossed $124,000 during its opening weekend at eighteen theaters.
+The film went on to have a total domestic gross of $1,342,900.

-The film was released on DVD by BCI Entertainment as part of their Exploitation Cinema double feature line, alongside the film Blood Song.
-Mill Creek Entertainment would later rerelease these two movies together on DVD as well.
-Both releases are currently out of print.
-On November 23, 2018, the film was restored and released on DVD and Blu-ray by Vinegar Syndrome, and the limited edition slipcover version sold out in 24 hours.

 Critical reception

 Bill O'Connor from the Akron Beacon Journal gave the film a poor review, writing, "What is irritating about this movie is its absolute lack of logic.
 In order for a horror movie to scare us, we need to understand the parameters of the world we're watching".
 Variety's film review guide called it an "engaging minor film concerning demonic possession."
 Howard Reich from the Chicago Tribune described Mausoleum as "one of the weakest horror films one is likely to see".
+The Miami Herald's Bill Cosford awarded the film a rating of zero out of five stars, deeming it "just bad enough from start to finish to be thoroughly entertaining to the connoisseur of potboilers."

+Patrice Smith of the Evansville Courier & Press gave the film a more favorable review, writing that it "reveals such polished technical aspects it may indeed entertain fans of old-fashioned, B-grade cheapies," and adding that its screenplay was logical and faithful to popular occult theory.

 The 1998 Blockbuster Entertainment Guide awarded the film one star out of five, deeming it "schlocky and silly."
 Eleanor Mannikka of AllMovie awarded the film one-and-a-half stars out of five, though ultimately deemed it a "modest but well-wrought occult horror film."